-Once your daily caloric intake has been determined, the calories are then broken down into three main macros: Protein, Fat, and Carbohydrate.
+Once your daily caloric intake has been determined, the calories are then broken down into three main macros: Protein, Fat, and Carbohydrates.
 One gram of each macro has a calorie value.

 - 1 Gram of Protein = 4 Calories

-- 1 Gram of Carbohydrate = 4 Calories
+- 1 Gram of Carbohydrates = 4 Calories

 - 1 Gram of Fat = 9 Calories